DevFaith/database-final-repo/README.md

 # Detailed information about the average time spent by user on social media
 ## 1.Global Averages
-Average Time Spent: As of recent reports, the average daily time spent on social media worldwide is approximately 2 hours and 30 minutes.
+Average Time Spent: As of recent reports, the average daily time spent on social media worldwide is approximately more than 5 hours and 30 minutes.
 This figure has been steadily increasing over the years.

 ### 2.Demographic Breakdown
 Age Groups:

-16-24 years: This age group spends the most time on social media, averaging around 3 hours and 20 minutes per day.
+16-24 years: This age group spends the most time on social media, averaging around 7 hours and 20 minutes per day.
-25-34 years: Users in this age range spend about 2 hours and 45 minutes daily.
+25-34 years: Users in this age range spend about 4 hours and 45 minutes daily.
 35-44 years: They spend an average of 2 hours and 10 minutes on social media.
 45-54 years: This group spends roughly 1 hour and 45 minutes.
 55-64 years: Average time is around 1 hour and 20 minutes.